 Sciatica can be relieved by treating symptoms and any specific cause that exists, such as a slipped disc.
-Your doctor may prescribe muscle relaxants, pain relievers, or nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation.
+Your doctor may prescribe muscle relaxants, pain relievers such as acetaminophen, or nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation.
 Sometimes, symptoms may be decreased by using medications that decrease the efficiency of the nerves sending the pain message.
 In severe cases, you may need surgery to correct the cause.

 Moderate exercise is recommended if pain is minimal.
+Stretching the hamstring muscles after warming up may ease the pain.
 When the symptoms have lessened, therapy to strengthen abdominal muscles and back muscles is important to prevent a return of symptoms.

 Here are some other things that may help.
 Many of them are similar to ways of dealing with other common lower back problems: